qiulingxu/FeatureSpaceAttack/ReadMe.md

 ## Environment

 - The code is tested on Python 3.6 + Tensorflow 1.15 + Tensorpack + Ubuntu 18.04
+- We test the program on GTX 2080TI.
+If you have a card with small memory, please consider decrease the "BATCH_SIZE" in "settings.py" .
 - To setup the environment, please download the code and model here.

 ## Contact